 Most household windows don’t have any UV protection built in, so you can get the same kind of sun damage through windows.

-“Standard chemical sunscreen ingredients that are effective for filtering UVA and UVB rays do not also filter HEV light.
-Zinc oxide, titanium dioxide and iron oxide can reflect some portions of HEV light, but not all,” says King.
+“Standard chemical sunscreen [such as oxybenzone, avobenzone, octisalate and more] [are] effective for filtering UVA and UVB rays do not also filter HEV light.
+[Physical filters like] zinc oxide, titanium dioxide and iron oxide can reflect some portions of HEV light, but not all,” says King.
 She recommends using a physical sunscreen because they block a wide range of UV wavelengths and are photostable, meaning that they do not change their molecular structure when exposed to UV radiation.
 King adds that physical sunscreens may be a better choice for those with sensitive skin, since they are less likely to clog pores and irritate your complexion.
 When purchasing, scan the label for ingredients such as zinc oxide or titanium dioxide because they are physical blockers.
 Look out for topical because they help reduce damage from free radicals from both HEV light and UV light.
 “Studies have shown that sunscreens containing Licochalcone A offer protection from not only UV rays, but also from HEV light,” says King.

-You should always apply a minimum of SPF 30, says Jogi, but she recommends using something above 40 or 50 if you can.
+In general, it’s best to reapply sunscreen indoors every couple of hours, though this can vary depending on your situation.
+You should always apply a minimum of SPF 30, says Jogi.
 King adds, “If you apply the proper amount of sunscreen and aren’t getting sweaty or wet or wiping or rubbing off the sunscreen, it can last for hours, particularly if it’s a mineral sunscreen.”
 Reading the label helps, but it truly depends on how much time you are directly hit by the sun or sitting near a sunny window.

 Keep up With Your Skincare Routine